WE ARE HAVING OUR MONTHLY LOCAL LEADERS MEETING

 o The East Plant will hold standby generators and boiler equipment above the flood level to provide full backup power and heat to NYCHA Red Hook buildings

 • Construction of lily pad passive flood protection measures, including passive flood barriers, throughout the site

 o The flood protection measures will help keep water out of flood-prone areas during a storm

 • Basement floodproofing work throughout the site to protect flood-prone areas

-o All basements except for building 6 (62 Mill Street) are expected to be completed by the end of 2023
+o All basements except for building 6 (62 Mill Street) are expected to be completed by 2024

 • NYCHA’s Pest Management Department has been conducting regular visits to Red Hook to install and/or service bait stations, collapse rodent burrows, and close gaps in building basements to reduce the rodent population on site.

-o Additionally, the Sandy contractor has continued to install and/or service bait stations every month and clean the construction work zones daily.
+o Additionally, the Sandy contractor has continued to install and/or service bait stations, collapse rat burrows every week, and clean the construction work zones daily.